jennynicoleaustin/in-prep/node-udemy/Notes.md

   - this will copy the absolute path to the index.js file (or rather the file you are writing this in) and copies it to the front of "public"

 V. 353 Bootstrap & Express
+- Add the bootstrap.min.js into the public and update the imports on the html page.